-Beulah works with talented craftspeople from around the world who use an astonishing range of skills to process raw materials
+Beulah works with talented craftspeople from around the world who use an astonishing range of skills to process raw materials and produce regionally distinctive dyes, weaves, prints and embroidery.
+The intricate and versatile pieces that make up our collections combine influences from east and west, telling the story of their makers.

 North West Bangladesh